microsoft/aoai-api-simulator/README.md

-# Azure OpenAI Simulated API
+# Azure OpenAI API Simulator

 This repo is an exploration into creating a simulated API implementation for Azure OpenAI (AOAI).